Duties & Responsibilities

 Want to Stay Up-to-date?

-Ellington Animal Control has a webpage to view adoptable shelter pets on Petfinder.com.
+Ellington Animal Control has a Petfinder.com webpage to view adoptable shelter pets.
 This has greatly increased our ability to find new homes for these pets, as well as post found animals in search of their owners.
 The adoptable animals are spending less time in the shelter.
 Dogs and cats are adopted out under the Connecticut Animal Population Control Program.
 This program is for unaltered pets adopted from a CT municipal shelter and provides two vaccinations and assists with the cost for sterilization.
 The Animal Population Control Program intends to reduce the overpopulation of unwanted dogs and cats and to reduce the cost and burden to the towns coping with this overpopulation.
 The fee for adopting a pet under this program is $50, which includes the voucher.